Do Question Answering Modeling Improvements Hold Across Benchmarks?: Do Modeling Improvements Hold Across Human-Constructed Benchmarks?

 For example, SQuAD, NewsQA, and NaturalQuestions differ in their passage-question joint relationship.
 In SQuAD, crowdworkers are employed to write questions given Wikipedia passages, but this results in questions with high lexical overlap with salient passage sentences.
 To minimize such overlap in NewsQA, crowdworkers write questions given only bullet-point summaries of the passages, rather than the passages themselves.
 Finally, questions in NaturalQuestions are written independently of their provided passage.
 These different crowdsourcing protocols drastically affect the ease and cost of benchmark construction, but SQuAD, NewsQA, and NaturalQuestions have high concurrence despite these differences.

-We also see that MRQA DROP and MRQA HotpotQA have surprisingly high concurrence with other human-constructed benchmarks (e.g., SQuAD and NaturalQuestions), despite their relatively specialized focus on particular linguistic phenomena (numerical and multi-hop reasoning, respectively)---modeling improvements on benchmarks that target general reasoning over predicate-argument structure also improve performance on benchmarks that focus on different phenomena, possibly because benchmarks are more similar than we'd otherwise expect, and better reasoning over predicate-argument structure may be generally useful for other phenomena of interest.
+\paragraph{Concurrence is high even when benchmarks focus on different phenomena.} We also see that MRQA DROP and MRQA HotpotQA have surprisingly high concurrence with other human-constructed benchmarks (e.g., SQuAD and NaturalQuestions), despite their relatively specialized focus on particular linguistic phenomena (numerical and multi-hop reasoning, respectively).\footnote{Note that MRQA DROP is a subset of the original benchmark that removes questions with non-extractive answers (e.g., answer is the result of an arithmetic operation).} This suggests that modeling improvements on benchmarks that target general reasoning over predicate-argument structure also improve performance on benchmarks that focus on different phenomena.
+We hypothesize this occurs because benchmarks are more similar than we'd otherwise expect (e.g., due to reasoning shortcuts; \citealp{min-etal-2019-compositional}), and better reasoning over predicate-argument structure may be generally useful for other phenomena of interest.